• Skip to primary navigation

 Variations

-• You can make this chutney without coconut too : In that case add 1 tbsp chana dal and urad dal each and add 1 medium sized tomato.
+• You can make this chutney without coconut too : In that case add 1 tablespoon chana dal and urad dal each and add 1 medium sized tomato.
 Add finely chopped tomato along with onion tomato and saute well until raw smell leaves then proceed with other ingredients.

 • If you like garlic flavour then add 5 cloves of garlic.